 Follow the Baylor Community Gardens on Instagram @baylorcommunitygarden and @baylor_ehum.

-Harvest and Volunter Hours for Summer 2026:
+Harvest and Volunter Hours for Fall 2026 (through Dec.
+5):

-Volunteer Guidelines: Individuals & Groups
+Volunteer Guidelines:

 - If you are an individual volunteering outside of a group, you do not need to apply to volunteer.
 You can simply show up during volunteer hours.